JOHN PORTER CLARK (1905-1991)

 1942 - The John and Fannie Hamrick House, 875 West Chino Canyon Road, Palm Springs CA. Published in California Pictorial, Spring 1942.
 Remodeled in 1958 by Arthur Elrod.
 Sold in 2005 to Mark Puopolo and Christopher Mullen.
 Designated a Palm Springs Historical Site in 2006 and added to the National Register of Historic Places in 2016.
 Available for lease.
 Top photo by Michael Locke.

-1942 - The Paul Hampton Dougherty House, 1860 North Vista Drive, Palm Springs CA. Built by contractor Alvan Hicks.
+1942 - The Paul Hampton Dougherty House, 1860 North Vista Drive, Palm Springs CA. Built by contractor Alva Hicks.
 Dougherty was a famous seascape painter.
 Sold in 1953 to William and Marjorie Edris.
 Sold in 1964 to Warren Magnuson, a senator from Washington state.
-Sold in 2008 to Michael Fleming and Luis Lavin.
+Sold to Jay Morton.
+Sold in 2012 to Michael Fleming and Luis Lavin.
 Designated a Palm Springs Historic Site in 2014.
-Sold to Jay Morton.
 Photo by Michael Locke.

 1945 - The Barney G. and Anna M. Johnson House, 667 East Mel Avenue, Palm Springs CA. The Johnsons operated Crystal Craig Lodge for 25 years.
 Barney Johnson was one of the founders of the Sportsmen's Club and one of the developers of the High Sierras.
 Sold in 2006 to Esther Helen Lyon.
 Sold in 2023.
 Bottom photo by Michael Locke.